 37.7776948,-122.4226193,alidade_smooth_sm|37.7676948,-122.2226193would indicate two markers: one normal size and one small.

 width- The desired image width, in points.
 If a scale modifier is included, then this value may be multiplied to provide extra pixels.
 The minimum value is 256, unless you specify that you will be including an attribution manually, in which case it is 64.
-The maximum is 1024.
+The maximum is 4096.
+Note that browsers may have trouble rendering anything larger than 1024.

 height- The desired image height, in points.
 If a scale modifier is included, then this value may be multiplied to provide extra pixels.
-The minimum value is 64, and the maximum is 1024.
+The minimum value is 64, and the maximum is 4096.
+Note that browsers may have trouble rendering anything larger than 1024.

 image scale- We recommend including an